A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense environment: Cluster galaxy population

 \subsection{Today ($z=0$): {Quenched galaxies experienced dark matter stripping}}

-Although galaxies in clusters have a low sSFR, their stellar-to-halo mass relation seems to show that they have formed stars in the past more abundantly than expected given their total mass today as shown on Fig. \ref{fig:shmr}.
-More precisely according to that figure, galaxies within the virial radius in red have a higher stellar-to-halo mass relation than galaxies in the outskirt in blue {by about 0.3 dex} than those in the suburb in black {by about an additional 0.1 dex}.
-This is in agreement with observational findings.
-Indeed, \citet{2018AstL...44....8K} (three dots-dashed line {overlapping with the red line}) use a sample of galaxy clusters, while \citet{2015MNRAS.447..298H} and \citet{2012ApJ...744..159L} (dot-dashed and short-dashed lines {overlapping with the blue and black lines}) lead their studies with a fairer sample of galaxies (CFHTLenS and COSMOS surveys).
-Still the slopes of the simulated relations might seem perhaps a bit too shallow compared to estimates from observations {on the low mass end}.
-It is important though to keep in mind that stellar-to-halo mass relation calibrations are very sensitive to the environmental density of the galaxies.
-As a matter of fact, \citet{2017ApJ...843...74O} shows the relation for SHIVir, a representative sample of Virgo galaxies (orange dotted line) and their slope match ours.
-The same authors also present in the same study the ``Mancillas+2016'' relation\footnote{We could not find any earlier, 2016 or later publication associated with this relation but keep the name given by the authors for clarity in case of any future comparison.} obtained from a sample of simulated late-type galaxies.
-This last slope is in better agreement with that of the other observational studies implying that the slope of the relation is most probably tied with the morphological type of galaxies, thus environment as indeed denser environments mean more early-type than late-type galaxies.
-Note that the slope obtained with Horizon-AGN, thus the same hydrodynamical modeling, lies in between all these relations as shown by the dotted blue line.
-Finally, the agreement with observational estimates in terms of shift permits explaining the differences between relations derived from observations.
+Although galaxies in clusters have a low sSFR, their stellar-to-halo mass relation seems to show that they have formed stars in the past more abundantly than expected given their total mass today, as shown in Fig. \ref{fig:shmr}.
+More precisely, according to that figure, galaxies within the virial radius in red have a higher stellar-to-halo mass relation than galaxies in the outskirts in blue {by about 0.3 dex} than those in the suburbs in black {by about an additional 0.1 dex}.
+This is in agreement with observational findings. \citet[three dot-dashed line {overlapping with the red line}]{2018AstL...44....8K} use a sample of galaxy clusters, while \citet{2015MNRAS.447..298H} and \citet[dot-dashed and short-dashed lines {overlapping with the blue and black lines}]{2012ApJ...744..159L} lead their studies with a fairer sample of galaxies (CFHTLenS and COSMOS surveys).
+Even so, the slopes of the simulated relations might seem a bit too shallow compared to the estimates from the observations {of the low-mass end}.
+It is important though to keep in mind that stellar-to-halo mass relation calibrations are very sensitive to the environmental density of the galaxies. \citet{2017ApJ...843...74O} shows that the relation for SHIVir, a representative sample of Virgo galaxies (dotted orange line), and their slope match ours.
+The same authors also present in the same study the Mancillas+2016 relation\footnote{We could not find any earlier, 2016 or later publication associated with this relation but keep the name given by the authors for clarity in case of any future comparison.} obtained from a sample of simulated late-type galaxies.
+This last slope is in better agreement with that of the other observational studies, which implies that the slope of the relation is most probably tied with the morphological type of galaxies, and thus environment as denser environments mean more early-type than late-type galaxies.
+We note that the slope obtained with Horizon-AGN, and thus the same hydrodynamical modeling, lies between all these relations, as shown by the dotted blue line.
+Finally, the agreement with observational estimates in terms of shift explains the differences between relations derived from observations.
 This shift is mostly due to dark matter tidal stripping \citep{2020arXiv200211119E} in the cluster environment.
-Namely, galaxies had formed stars as expected given their total mass before they became partly stripped of their dark content.
+Specifically, galaxies had formed stars as expected given their total mass before they became partly stripped of their dark content.